 To learn more about using antibiotics safely, visit the Centers for Disease Control and Prevention’s learning series, Get Smart.

-If you're having trouble affording your medicine, contact your doctor, your case manager, or our pharmacy department at 1-800-851-3379, option 4, to discuss your options and support.
+If you're having trouble affording your medicine, contact your doctor, your care coordinator, or our pharmacy department at 1-800-851-3379, option 4, to discuss your options and support.

 Health & Wellness